Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     GStreamer-1.0 runtime from [gstreamer.freedesktop.org][gstreamer-win].
     Make absolutely sure that you install all offered packages.
 Read `help GStreamer` carefully for this purpose, *before downloading and installing GStreamer*.

+    If you intend to use Octave, you *must* install GStreamer, even if you don't intend to use multi-media functions.
+In this case you will need to delete the following DLL files from the C:\Octave\4.4.1\bin\ folder: libglib-2.0.0.dll, libgmodule-2.0.0.dll and opengl32.dll
 8. You also need to install the Microsoft Runtime Libraries for MSVC 2010.
 You can find installers for these at Microsoft’s site beforehand.
 Otherwise when our installer aborted half-ways, follow the instructions it prints to